NextronSystems/thor-manual/usage/beforeyoubegin.rst

 You can generate a valid license in our `customer portal <https://portal.nextron-systems.com/>`__.

 Navigate to ``Contracts & Licenses`` > ``My Contracts`` and choose the correct Contract Type to generate a new license.
-You can use ``Thor Workstation`` or ``THOR Server & Workstation`` as the License Type.
+You can use ``THOR Workstation`` or ``THOR Server & Workstation`` as the License Type.

 Here is an Overview of which type of license you need to use: